Infanticide: Great Britain

+There may have been no specific offense of infanticide in England before about 1623 because infanticide was a matter for the by ecclesiastical courts, possibly because infant mortality from natural causes was high (about 15% or one in six).
+Thereafter the accusation of the suppression of bastard children by lewd mothers was a crime incurring the presumption of guilt.

 Asia

 China

 As of the 3rd century BC, short of execution, the harshest penalties were imposed on practitioners of infanticide by the legal codes of the Qin dynasty and Han dynasty of ancient China.